-Q: What is HCDD doing to mitigate community concerns on increased traffic? - Answer
+Q: What is HCD doing to mitigate community concerns on increased traffic? - Answer

-Additionally, HCDD will work with other City of Houston departments to address community concerns.
+Additionally, HCD will work with other City of Houston departments to address community concerns.

 Q: How will the City mitigate flooding in the area? - Answer

 A: All land tracts acquired by the City for the Harvey Single Family Development Program are located outside of floodways or 100-year flood zones.
 Additionally, all developments will provide detention volume that meet’s the City’s NEW storm detention requirements.

 Please visit Houston Public Works to read about Storm Water details .